juanborbon93/contact_tracing/README.md

 # SMS Contact Tracing App
 An application using the twilio api to let people sign up for covid exposure alerts.
 The motivation for making this was mostly educational since I wanted to learn how to send programable texts while also making something functional.
-If you find it useful, you can may use this code to deploy your own contact tracing sms bot (at your own risk).
+If you find it useful, you may use this code to deploy your own contact tracing sms bot (at your own risk).

 # How it works
 There are three types of users for this app: